4 Financial Assistance Programs for Seniors and Family Caregivers

 When to use home equity:

-While leveraging home equity might be a relatively accessible and affordable way to fund elder care, it can still be risky – so consider searching out all other viable options before turning to this one.
+While leveraging home equity may be a relatively accessible and affordable way to fund elder care, it can still be risky.
+Consider searching for all other viable options before turning to this one.

-At the end of the day, just remember: caregiving is tough work.
+Just remember: caregiving is challenging work.
 “You are not making it hard.
 It is this hard,” Brown says.

-By building your support system as soon as possible and being open to even surprising forms of aid, you can make life just a little bit easier – on yourself and on your care-receiving loved one.
+By building your support system as soon as possible and being open to even surprising forms of help, you can make life just a little bit easier for yourself and your care-receiving loved one.

 Recommended for you: